noisesocket/spec/noisesocket.md

 Client uses following extra data and fields from the first message to calculate the Noise prologue:

- - "NoiseLinkInit" string
+ - "NoiseSocketInit" string
  - negotiation_data_len
  - negotiation_data

 If server decides to start a new protocol instead of responding to the first handshake message, it calculate the Noise prologue using the **full first message contents** plus the length and negotiation_data of its own response.
-String identifier also changes to "NoiseLinkReInit".
+String identifier also changes to "NoiseSocketReInit".

 Thus the prologue structure:

- - "NoiseLinkReInit" string
+ - "NoiseSocketReInit" string
  - negotiation_data_len
  - negotiation_data
  - noise_message_len